2015 Spotter Training Schedule!

-The Southern mountains of Colorado, including the San Juans are still running quite below normal, around 63% of normal.
+- The Southern mountains of Colorado, including the San Juans has also increased, but still remains below normal at 75% of normal.

-Monthly and Seasonal Snowfall: Snowfall tables and maps have been updated through November 2014
+Monthly and Seasonal Snowfall: Snowfall tables have been updated through February 2015 (updated as of March 29th)

 - If you would like your station added to the 2014-15 snow season, please send me a quick e-mail with station name, elevation, and location to firstname.lastname@example.org